Here's a quick overview of frequently asked questions. For more information, please contact us.

 Note: Before executing any database modification it is always a good idea to make sure you have a proper backup of the database.

-Yes, since the database for Devolutions Server database is a superset of the SQL Server data source.
-Simply connect to the database using the SQL Server data source and all will work as it did before.
+Yes, because the database for Devolutions Server is a superset of the SQL Server data source.
+Simply connect to the database using the SQL Server data source and all your sessions will be available.
 Keep in mind that not all Devolutions Server features will be accessible when using the SQL Server data source.
+You will also need to review all security permissions.